rohits1450/FINLYTICS-using-MERN-stack/README.md

 Overview:

-Finlytic is a cutting-edge expense tracking application that combines the power of the MERN stack with AI-driven financial insights.
+Finlytics is a cutting-edge expense tracking application that combines the power of the MERN stack with AI-driven financial insights.
 This app helps users manage their finances effortlessly, offering personalized suggestions to promote better financial habits.

 Features: